-BWMC states that paragraph (a) of this standard is not applicable because it is not proposing new construction of operating rooms, cardiac catheterization laboratories, or intensive care units.
+BWMC states that paragraph (a) of the cost effectiveness standard is not applicable because it is not proposing new construction of operating rooms, cardiac catheterization laboratories, or intensive care units.
 (DI #2BW, p.
-54) With respect to paragraph (b), BWMC states that "the costs of cardiac surgery will be significantly reduced" through its establishment of cardiac surgery.
-BWMC notes that its charges are "markedly lower than at UMMC, from which most of the proposed case volume will be derived."
+54).
+With respect to paragraph (b), BWMC states that its program will significantly reduce the costs of cardiac surgery because its charges are "markedly lower than at UMMC, from which most of the proposed case volume will be derived."
 (DI #2BW, p.
 54).
 It projects total savings to its service area of \$2.4 million by the third year of operation based on a charge-per-case analysis.
-Approximately 89% of this savings is projected to be derived from 151 cases that BWMC projects would otherwise be performed at UMMC at a projected charge of \$66,211 per case, compared with a projected charge at BWMC of \$51,952.
-BWMC projects that its charges for cardiac surgery will be lower than the charges at five of six hospitals identified as experiencing a likely shift of cases to BWMC, if a program is developed (DI #2BW, pp. 54-55).
-It also states that the "personal and societal" cost savings will result due to reductions in travel cost and disruption of work time for patients and families.
+Approximately 89% of this savings is projected to come from 151 cases that BWMC projects would otherwise be performed at UMMC at a projected charge of \$66,211 per case, compared with BWMC's projected charge of \$51,952.
+BWMC projects that its charges for cardiac surgery will be lower than the charges at five of six hospitals identified as experiencing a likely shift of cases to BWMC, if a program is developed.
+(DI #2BW, pp. 54-55).
+It also states that the personal and societal cost savings will result due to reductions in travel costs and disruption of work time for patients and families.

 With respect to paragraph (c), BWMC states that it will maintain the highest quality of care in its cardiac surgery program, which will "benefit from the UMMS system-wide collaborative initiatives to improve quality performance."
 It states that "improving clinical performance at the enterprise level" is a strategic priority of UMMS, led by physicians and organized by clinical specialty.
 The goal is "a high performing network of providers delivering high quality, coordinated patient care."
 (DI #2BW, p.
 56).
-BWMC cites the following specific cardiac surgery initiatives: blood conservation; reduction of prolonged intubation occurrences; reduction of 30-day mortality; continued reduction of surgical site infections; reducing complications - observed over expected; reduction of 30-day readmissions; and reduction of overall cost of care (DI #2BW, p.
+BWMC cites the following specific cardiac surgery initiatives: blood conservation; reduction of prolonged intubation occurrences; reduction of 30-day mortality; continued reduction of surgical site infections; reducing complications - observed over expected; reduction of 30-day readmissions; and reduction of overall cost of care.
+(DI #2BW, p.
 56).